-CCT is a multi-week personal and professional development course designed at Stanford University and taught around the world by Certified Facilitators.
+CCT is an 8 week personal and professional development course designed at Stanford University and taught around the world by Certified Teachers.
 The program includes practical tools and exercises designed to enhance your awareness, compassion and resilience.

 Thupten Jinpa, the lead author of the CCT curriculum, says, “What CCT aims to do is to make people become more aware and more connected with their compassionate nature so that their instinctive response to a given situation will come from that compassionate, understanding standpoint rather than negative, excessive judgment”